-The eruption chart below shows just one eruption for the 1700s - and the attribution of that eruption
+The eruption chart on this page shows just one eruption for the 1700s - and the attribution of that eruption

 to Mount Cleveland is questionable.
-There could have been many more eruptions but they went unnoticed
+There could have been many more eruptions that went unnoticed

 by continuous satellite monitoring in the 2000s.
 This increased observation probably explains why the recent record shows a

 greater number of eruptions.

 Activity at Mount Cleveland typically produces ash plumes, lava flows, pyroclastic flows and lahars.
 It has produced VEI 3 eruptions several times.
 These occurred on: February 6, 2006; February 2 (?), 2001; May 25, 1994; June 19, 1987; and June 10, 1944.
 The Smithsonian Institution has brief descriptions of historic eruptions and more detailed descriptions of recent activity.

 Today the incentive to monitor volcanoes in the Aleutian Islands is very high because of the risk that they